-Hart Island (as it was previously called) was purchased by George Boldt and his family, and in 1900 construction began on Boldt Castle, which George designed as a gift for his wife Louise.
-Tragedy hit when Louise unexpectedly passed away and construction was halted.
+George Boldt and his family purchased Hart Island (as it was previously called), and in 1900 construction began on Boldt Castle, which George designed as a gift for his wife, Louise.
+Tragedy hit when Louise unexpectedly passed away, and construction was halted.

 The castle sat vacant for 73 years before being taken over by the Thousand Islands Bridge Authority in the 1970s.
 Reconstruction and restoration began in 1977 and resulted in the castle that stands today.
 Restoration of the castle aimed to maintain the Châteauesque Style that the castle was designed to reflect.

 The island can be reached today by boat with either Uncle Sam Boat Tours or Clayton Island Tours.
 Tours leave from Alexandria Bay or Clayton, New York.
-If you have your own boat or choose to rent a boat you can also dock at Heart Island.
+If you have a boat or choose to rent one, you can also dock at Heart Island.